Ali Shamkhani: Career

 At a Baghdad news conference after meeting with Iraqi politicians on 7 March 2020, Shamkhani said "Zionists are against regional security."

 Shamkhani resigned as the country's top security official in May 2023.
 The New York Times disclosed that the Iranian government removed Shamkhani from his position as a national security official following scrutiny over his close ties with a senior British spy.
 Speculation about his departure arose in January after his former ally, Iranian-British politician and military officer Alireza Akbari, was executed for espionage on behalf of the UK.
 Iran International claimed that Shamkhani was forced to resign after his involvement as a key member of the government circle linked to Naji Sharifi-Zindashti, who allegedly headed a cartel engaged in kidnapping and drug trafficking in collaboration with the IRGC, was made public.

-In 2025, Shamkhani is overseeing the United States–Iran negotiations aimed at reaching a nuclear peace agreement.
+In 2025, Shamkhani was overseeing the Iran–United States negotiations aimed at reaching a nuclear peace agreement.
+Following the Twelve-Day War, he became the secretary of the Iranian Defence Council.

+On 28 February 2026, he was killed during the 2026 Iran war in targeted strikes on the Iranian Defense Council meeting.

 Views

-Shamkhani was a vocal critic and opponent of the JCPOA, and as the Secretary of the Supreme National Security Council he is reported to have blocked the revival of the nuclear agreement in 2020.
-Reports suggest that his opposition to the agreement stemmed from his family’s stake in the Admiral Shipping Company, which profited from bypassing Western sanctions that the deal would have lifted.
+Shamkhani was a vocal critic and opponent of the JCPOA, and as the Secretary of the Supreme National Security Council he was reported to have blocked the revival of the nuclear agreement in 2020.
+Reports suggest that his opposition to the agreement stemmed from his family's stake in the Admiral Shipping Company, which profited from bypassing Western sanctions that the deal would have lifted.

-He has also been quoted as promoting Iranian development of nuclear weapons, as in an October 2025 interview he stated "If I returned to the defence portfolio, I would move toward building an atomic bomb", and declared that if he could return to the 1990s, "we would definitely build the atomic bomb".
+He was also quoted as promoting Iranian development of nuclear weapons, as in an October 2025 interview he stated "If I returned to the defence portfolio, I would move toward building an atomic bomb", and declared that if he could return to the 1990s, "we would definitely build the atomic bomb".